kamimrcht/webpage/strobemers.md

 We also need some **hash function**.

 In the example below w=6, k=4.
 We compute the set of 4-mers of a window w that starts at the beginning of the sequence.
-When describing minimizers below, I consider non overlapping windows for the sake of example, while in reality they are often computed from consecutive overlapping windows
+When describing minimizers below, I consider non overlapping windows for the sake of example, while in reality they are often computed from consecutive overlapping windows.
 **The minimizer will be the k-mer associated with the smallest value obtained by hashing each k-mer of the set.**
 Another simplification in my example is that the minimizer size and the k-mer size are the same.
 I choose to present it this way because it will be relevant to strobemers.